What Is Artificial Intelligence (AI)?

 Generative AI describes artificial intelligence systems that can create new content — such as text, images, video or audio — based on a given user prompt.
 To work, a generative AI model is fed massive data sets and trained to identify patterns within them, then subsequently generates outputs that resemble this training data.

 Generative AI has gained massive popularity in the past few years, especially with chatbots and image generators arriving on the scene.
-These kinds of tools are often used to create written copy, code, digital art and object designs, and they are leveraged in industries like entertainment, marketing, consumer goods and manufacturing.
+These kinds of tools are often used to create written copy, code, digital art and object designs, and they are leveraged in industries like marketing, entertainment, consumer goods and manufacturing.

 Generative AI comes with challenges though.
 For instance, it can be used to create fake content and deepfakes, which could spread disinformation and erode social trust.
 And some AI-generated material could potentially infringe on people’s copyright and intellectual property rights.